uktrade/strategic-companies-list/README.md

 ## Provisioning infrastructure

-AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment needs some manual setup.
+AWS infrastructure for running the strategic-companies-list is defined through Terraform in [infra/](./infra/), although each environment (dev, prod, etc) needs some manual setup.
 There are various options, but one possibility:

 1. Create or get access to an AWS account for running the infrastructure.